andgordio/mockupless/docs/Courses/LayoutBasics/Style/intro-to-css.md

 You can hide parts of your CSS code from preview similarly to the way you hide HTML code.
 Commenting CSS serves the same purposes as it does in the HTML section:

-- To hide the code you don’t want to be applied, but don’t want to delete it either.
+- To temporary hide the code that you don’t want to be applied.
 - To visually separate your code into sections.
 - To leave comments for yourself and other designers.

 The syntax is different from the one you use in HTML though.
-To comment code you enclose it in a pair of forward slashes and asterisks:
+To comment CSS code, you enclose it in a pair of forward slashes and asterisks:

 ```css
 /* .something {